YahyaAhmed20/bokharesttt/yahya.md

-from django.http import JsonResponse from django.shortcuts import render,get_object_or_404
+ده views بتاعي from django.http import JsonResponse from django.shortcuts import render,get_object_or_404 from .models import Category,MenuItem from django.shortcuts import redirect from .forms import OrderForm

-from .models import Category,MenuItem from django.shortcuts import redirect from .forms import OrderForm import requests from django.utils import timezone from django.views.decorators.csrf import csrf_exempt
+from django.views.decorators.csrf import csrf_exempt

 # Create your views here.